On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Two reduction theorems

 Now we have (b)--(e), let us turn to (a).
 By Corollary \ref{cor:2.3} and the result mentioned in \eqref{eq:Irr0}, (a) holds if we restrict to tempered representations on both sides.
 The proof that this restriction is unnecessary is more difficult, we postpone it to Section \ref{sec:dual}.

-\begin{rem} We will see in Corollary \ref{cor:Sprsigma0} that on tempered representations $\Spr$ is given by composition with an algebra homomorphism between suitable completions of $\C [X \rtimes (W_0 \rtimes \Gamma)]$ and $\mc H \rtimes \Gamma$.
+We will see in Corollary \ref{cor:Sprsigma0} that on tempered representations $\Spr$ is given by composition with an algebra homomorphism between suitable completions of $\C [X \rtimes (W_0 \rtimes \Gamma)]$ and $\mc H \rtimes \Gamma$.
 That is not possible for all irreducible representations, since sometimes $\Spr$ does not preserve the dimensions of representations.
-This happens if and only if $\pi (P,\sigma,t,\rho) \neq L (P,\sigma,t,\rho)$ in (e). \\ In view of Lemma \ref{lem:2.10}.c it is possible to replace (e) by the condition (e') :
+More precisely, $\Spr$ preserves the dimension of an irreducible tempered representation, since property (d) does so.
+By contrast, the right hand side of property (e) has the same dimension as $\pi (P,\sigma,t,\rho)$.
+Thus $\Spr$ preserves the dimension of $L (P,\sigma,t,\rho)$ if this Langlands quotient equals $\pi (P,\sigma,t,\rho)$, and increases the dimension otherwise.

+Since the principal series representations $M(t) = \mr{Ind}_{\mc A}^{\mc H \rtimes \Gamma} \C_t$ and $\mr{Ind}_{X}^{X \rtimes \WG} \C_t$ are irreducible for all $t$ in a Zariski-open dense subset of $T, \Spr$ preserves irreducibility on a large part of Irr$(\mc H \rtimes \Gamma)$.
+To make a nice affine Springer correspondence out of $\Spr$, one would have to modify it so that it always respects irreducibilty.
+This would boil down to refining \eqref{eq:Irr0} (preferably in a canonical way) to map that preserves irreducibilty.